 Common things I see and hear are:

-3. I get discolouration in my arm and hand, especially during exercise (think arterial entrapment in scalenes or between the 1st rib and clavicle)
+- I get discoloration in my arm and hand, especially during exercise (think arterial entrapment in scalenes or between the 1st rib and clavicle)

-From there I develop a treatment plan centred around reducing symptoms and maximizing the space through the thoracic outlet.
+From there I develop a treatment plan centered around reducing symptoms and maximizing the space through the thoracic outlet.

 This usually encompasses some or all of the following: